benogle/obd0vtec_dev/bin/README.txt

-Contained in this bin folder aer two applications: asm.exe, and dasm.exe.
+Contained in this bin folder are three applications: asm.exe, dasm.exe and oki_disasm.exe

 ASM.EXE